yashroff/StatisticalInference/Project 2/Readme.md

 # Overview

 Load the ToothGrowth data and perform some basic exploratory data analyses.
 * Provide a basic summary of the data.
 * Use confidence intervals and/or hypothesis tests to compare tooth growth by supp and dose.
-(Only use the techniques from class, even if there's other approaches worth considering)
-* State your conclusions and the assumptions needed for your conclusions.

-# Assumptions:
+# My Assumptions:
 Assume the underlying data is normally distributed and that the sample is representative of the population.
 Also assume the guinea pigs were randomized.

+# My Steps:

-# Load/summarize the data
+## Load/summarize the data

 ```r
 library(ggplot2)